illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 **Week of meetings: March 27 - March 31**

-To reiterate, submission requirements for the Mid Project milestone:
+To reiterate, submission requirements for the Mid-Point milestone:
 * Schedule a midpoint meeting with the course staff to receive initial feedback.
 * Midpoint peer evaluation form, linked above, required per individual.
 * Updated project summary (if applicable based on Discovery milestone feedback)